 This course will asses the cultural significance of different world dance forms and hip-hop and discuss the ways in which cultural traditions are illustrated and preserved through dance.
-Students
+Students will engage in group dialogue that questions the ways in which dance presents cultural values, norms, and challenges.

-INTRODUCTION TO DANCE (1 CREDIT) Fulfills Fine Arts Requirement
+INTRODUCTION TO DANCE

+(1 CREDIT) Fine Arts Requirement